 Also, the Garden will host a series of community activities throughout the summer, so please contact us to join our mailing list for updates.

 Gardeners should furnish their own seeds and plants.
 The Garden Committee welcomes plant donations from nurseries and other growers to be distributed to gardeners; however, we rely on our individual members for the bulk of the plantings.
 Gardeners are welcome to enrich their plots with compost and organic fertilizer, but chemical fertilizers and pesticides are not allowed.

 Gardeners are also encouraged to bring their own tools.
 A small number of communal tools are made available to those who cannot bring their own.

 The Garden space is secured by a gated fence.
 A combination lock is used to secure the gate, and gardeners will be given the combination.
-Frequently, the garden area will be opened during the day by Goodwin College staff.
-Members of the public (non-gardeners) may visit the garden area as guests of gardeners or with the permission of Goodwin College staff.
-Otherwise, the garden space is considered the private property of Goodwin College and is not open to the public.
+Frequently, the garden area will be opened during the day by Goodwin University staff.
+Members of the public (non-gardeners) may visit the garden area as guests of gardeners or with the permission of Goodwin University staff.
+Otherwise, the garden space is considered the private property of Goodwin University and is not open to the public.